pelias/pelias/INSTALL.md

 ## Choose your datasets

-Pelias can currently import data from four different sources, using five different importers.
-The contents and description of these sources are available on our [data sources page](https://mapzen.com/documentation/search/data-sources/).
+Pelias can currently import data from [four different sources](https://mapzen.com/documentation/search/data-sources/), using five different importers.

-Here we'll just focus on what to download for each one.
+Start with the `Who's on First` dataset.
+At a minimum, download the admin hierarchy data, required for [providing neighborhood, city, or any region info](https://github.com/pelias/wof-admin-lookup) to imported records (admin lookup).

 We recommend creating a `/Data` folder with subfolders to store datasets from each source.
 (For example, `Data/whosonfirst` can hold data from Who's on First.)

 ### Who's on First

 The [Who's on First](https://github.com/pelias/whosonfirst#downloading-the-data) importer can download all the Who's on First data quickly and easily.

-There is an option to download just the hierarchy information, which [admin lookup ](#admin-lookup-city-state-etc-information-on-addressesvenues) (city, state, etc information on addresses/venues) depends on.
-See the README for the most up to date instructions.
+There is an option to download just the admin hierarchy information on disk for admin lookup (strongly recommended if you don't want all of Who's on First data).
+While admin hierarchy data is used during the import process to enrich the data with admin information, it only needs to be downloaded (not imported) for admin lookup to work.

 ### Geonames

-The [pelias/geonames](https://github.com/pelias/geonames/#importing-data) importer contains code and instructions for downloading Geonames data automatically.
+The [pelias/geonames](https://github.com/pelias/geonames/#installation) importer contains code and instructions for downloading Geonames data automatically.
 Individual countries, or the entire planet (1.3GB compressed) can be specified.

 ### OpenAddresses
-The OpenAddresses project includes [numerous download options](https://results.openaddresses.io/), all of which are `.zip` downloads.
+The [OpenAddresses](https://results.openaddresses.io/) project includes numerous download options, all of which are `.zip` downloads.
 The full dataset is just over 6 gigabytes compressed (the extracted files are around 30GB), but there are numerous subdivision options.
 In any case, the `.zip` files simply need to be extracted to a directory of your choice, and Pelias can be configured